 The Writing Skills Workshop takes place on CCA’s San Francisco and Oakland campuses.

 The San Francisco Bay Area is one of the most popular destinations in the world, well known for its world-class art museums, shopping, music, restaurants, summer street festivals, the Golden Gate Bridge, and the energy created by the technology and design industries.

-During the first two weeks of the program, students are housed at a historic student residence in San Francisco.
-An in-house chef prepares breakfasts and dinners.
-Students prepare lunches for themselves on the weekdays, or purchase lunch at the inexpensive café on campus.
+During the first two weeks of the program, students are housed at a student residence in the exciting Union Square shopping district in downtown San Francisco.

 Each room (double occupancy, private bathroom) is fully furnished and includes wireless internet access.
-Students also have access to spacious community lounges and study areas.
+Students also have access to the community kitchen, laundry facilities, and study areas.

-The final four weeks of the program, students are housed in Clifton Hall, the student residence on CCA’s Oakland campus.
-There are shared kitchens on each floor where students can prepare meals for themselves.
-Inexpensive student cafés are nearby, too.
+The final four weeks of the program, students are housed in Clifton Hall, the student residence on CCA’s Oakland campus in the charming Rockridge neighborhood.

-Due to the immersive nature of the program, this housing is required of all participants.
+Due to the immersive nature of the program, housing for all six weeks is required of all participants.

-Housing fee includes two weeks at the San Francisco student residence, with daily breakfast and dinner included.
-Moving costs from San Francisco to Oakland, four weeks at the Oakland campus student residence.
+Housing fee includes two weeks at the San Francisco student residence, with daily breakfast provided, and four weeks at the Oakland campus student residence.

 Total Program Costs